Where to eat a good cassoulet in Paris? Our good addresses

 There's no doubt about it, cassoulet is one of France's favorite dishes for good reason: it's generous, comforting and convivial.
 To enjoy a good cassoulet in Paris, here are the best addresses!

-Thehistory of cassoulet goes back many centuries.
+The history of cassoulet dates back several centuries.
 According to legend, it was created by French soldiers in the Middle Ages to feed themselves during the sieges of the Hundred Years' War.
-They used what they had on hand - white beans, pork and sausage - and cooked them in earthenware pots known as cassoles.
+They used whatever they had on hand, namely white beans, pork, and sausage, and cooked them in terracotta pots, the famous cassoles.

-Cassoulet became a popular dish throughout France and is now considered a symbol of French cuisine.
-However, there are several cassoulet recipes, each with its own ingredients and variations.
-The original Languedoc cassoulet recipe is the best known, and consists of white beans, pork, mutton or duck, and sausages.
+Cassoulet has become a popular dish throughout France and is now considered a symbol of French cuisine.
+However, there are several recipes for cassoulet, each with its own ingredients and variations.
+The original recipe for Languedoc cassoulet is the best known and consists of white beans, pork, mutton or duck meat, and sausages.

-The Toulouse cassoulet recipe features duck confit and Toulouse sausages, while the Castelnaudary cassoulet recipe stands out for its goose confit, pork shank or shoulder, sausage and pork rind.
-Quite simply, these three towns have been battling it out for decades to set the real cassoulet recipe in stone!
+The Toulouse cassoulet recipeis distinguished by the use of duck confit and Toulouse sausages, while the Castelnaudary cassoulet recipe stands out with its goose confit, pork knuckle or shoulder, sausage, and pork rind.
+Quite simply, these three cities have been competing for decades to establish the true recipe for cassoulet!

-Where to eat a good cassoulet in Paris:
+Where to eat a good cassoulet in Paris, our top picks:

 Au Pied de Cochon 2022Au Pied de Cochon 2022Au Pied de Cochon 2022Au Pied de Cochon 2022 Au Pied de Cochon, gourmet cuisine at Les Halles day and night